 Victoria is rapidly becoming more and more of a foodie destination.
 Generally, the city is dedicated to both the farm-to-table ethos and sustainable seafood.

-There are a lot of truly outstanding restaurants in Victoria; these are just a few personal recommendations (from myself, friends and family):
+There are a lot of truly outstanding restaurants in Victoria; these are just a few recommendations:

-- Have cocktails and dinner at the trendy, high-end Little Jumbo, one of the best restaurants in the city.
+- Have cocktails and dinner at the trendy, high-end Little Jumbo Restaurant and Bar, which is one of the best restaurants in the city.

-- Head to Fort Street for Cantonese and Sichuan cuisine at J&J Noodle House.
-Delicious and inexpensive!
+- Head to Fort Street for Cantonese and Sichuan cuisine at J&J Wonton Noodle House.
+It's delicious and inexpensive.

-- Locals love Tacofino (also on Fort Street): inexpensive, divine, food-truck-style tacos and burritos.
+- Locals love Tacofino (also on Fort Street).
+It's inexpensive and serves food-truck-style tacos and burritos.

 11 of 14

-- For high-end luxury, you can't beat the Empress Hotel Victoria, a Fairmont hotel that overlooks the Inner Harbour.
+- For high-end luxury, you can't beat the Empress Hotel Victoria, which is a Fairmont hotel that overlooks the Inner Harbour.

-- About.com's Gay Travel site recommends the stylish Sidney Pier Hotel & Spa, the luxury Inn at Laurel Point, and the historic Dashwood Manor Seaside B&B.
+- If you're looking for gay-friendly places to stay, try the stylish Sidney Pier Hotel & Spa, the luxury Inn at Laurel Point, and the historic Dashwood Manor Seaside Bed & Breakfast Inn.

 12 of 14